 What is an art director?

 An art director is someone who creates and manages the overall design and visual style for websites, ad campaigns, magazines, newspapers, photoshoots, and movie and TV productions.
-While their duties vary depending on the industry they’re in, they set the general artistic tone, using images and visuals to bring concepts to life.
-They direct other designers to develop artwork and various layouts per project.
+While their duties vary depending on the industry they’re in, they set the general artistic tone, using imagery and aesthetics to bring concepts to life.
+They direct other designers to develop artwork and various layouts per project, overseeing the project from inception to completion.

 WHAT DOES AN ART DIRECTOR DO?

 - Determines how to present concept visually

-- Selecting which photos, art, or other elements to use
+- Selects which photos, art, or other elements to use

-- Develop overall style and communicate to team
+- Develops overall style and communicate to team

 - Manages and supervises designers

 - Reviews and approves designs

-- Communicate with clients to develop artistic approach/style
+- Communicates with clients to develop an artistic approach/style

 - Coordinates with all artistic departments

-- Develop budgets and timelines for project completion
+- Develops budgets and timelines for project completion